Dissipative Unified Dark Fluid Model: Expectations for the Universe Evolution

 \subsection{Estimating the Viscosity of the Cosmic Fluid}

-Due to Velten and Schwartz \cite{velt}, viscus dark matter allowed to have a bulk viscosity $\preceq 10^7$ Pa.s.
-On the other hand, Wang and Meng \cite{wang} considered a model with time dependent bulk viscosity coefficient, $\zeta=\zeta(t)$.
-Their analysis resulted in a current bulk viscosity given in the average by $\zeta_0 \approx 10^5$ Pa.s, in agreement with Velten and Schwartz.
-Another work is done with Sasidharan and Mathew \cite{sasi} in which they perform a phase space analysis of a universe dominated with bulk viscous matter.
+Due to Velten and Schwarz \cite{velt}, viscus dark matter allowed to have a bulk viscosity $\leq 10^7$ $Pa$ $s$.
+On the other hand, Wang and Meng \cite{wang} considered a $\Lambda$CDM model with time dependent bulk viscosity coefficient, $\zeta=\zeta(t)$.
+Their analysis resulted in a current bulk viscosity given in the average by $\zeta_0 \approx 10^5$ $Pa$ $s$, in agreement with Velten and Schwarz.
+Another work is done with Sasidharan and Mathew \cite{sasi} in which they performed a phase space analysis of a universe dominated by a bulk viscous matter.
 They considered a bulk viscosity coefficient which is a function of Hubble parameter and its first derivative.
-Their $\chi^2$ analysis to Supernovae data for the constant bulk viscosity coefficient model resulted in a current bulk viscosity of $\zeta_0 \approx 7.68 \times 10^7$ Pa.s.
+Their $\chi^2$ analysis to Supernovae data for the constant bulk viscosity coefficient model resulted in a current bulk viscosity of $\zeta_0 \approx 7.68 \times 10^7$ $Pa$ $s$.

-In our work we estimated the value of the parameter $\zeta_0$ as $4.68$.
-We are using astronomical units, so that our $\zeta_0$ has the units of Hubble parameter.
-Accordingly in $SI$ units, we estimate a value of $8\times10^6$ Pa.s as the value of the viscosity of the cosmic fluid.
-We can see that this result agrees with the work of the previous authors.
+Our model considers a viscous unified dark fluid.
+In Sec. \ref{cosmpar} we constrained the parameter $\widetilde{\zeta_0}$ based upon observations.
+Its estimated value is $0.057$.
+Referring to relation (\ref{tzeta}), the viscosity coefficient $\zeta_0$ has then the value of $4.68$ $km$ $s^{-1} Mpc^{-1}$.
+Multiplying this by $c^2/ 8 \pi G $, the cosmic fluid is found to possess a bulk viscosity of $8\times10^6$ $Pa$ $s$.